TechMeToTheCloud/Synapse-Delta-Covid-Data/README.md

 # Synapse-Delta-Covid-Data
-Sample of Synapse example using Delta
+Sample of Synapse examples using Delta